Investing in Quantum Computing Stocks in 2026: What You Need to Know

 D-Wave Quantum (QBTS)

 D-Wave remains the contrarian pick.
-Their quantum annealing approach is different from gate-based quantum computing, which means they're not competing head-to-head with IonQ or Rigetti.
-For optimization problems—supply chain, scheduling, resource allocation—D-Wave's systems are already commercially deployed.
+Their quantum annealing approach differs from gate-based quantum computing, which means they're not competing head-to-head with IonQ or Rigetti.
+For optimization problems — supply chain, scheduling, resource allocation — D-Wave's systems are already commercially deployed.
 The question is whether annealing scales into a large enough market.

 The Big Tech Factor